lsst-dm/dmtn-193/index.rst

 - Theft of compute resources (Bitcoin mining, bot networks)
 - Extortion via ransomware (CryptoLocker)
 - Web site hosting for further phishing or malware distribution
-- Exfiltration of confidential data (of which there is very little on the Rubin Science Platform)
+- Theft of valuable personal data (of which there is very little on the Rubin Science Platform)

 The observatory data accessible via the Science Platform, while not all public, is of limited financial or strategic value to sophisticated attackers.
 While the Science Platform will hold some limited personal information for its users, it will not contain stores of valuable personal or commercial data.